 So perhaps these moves by the Fed can come under the scrutiny of new leadership that will help ensure the Fed is headed in the right direction.

 What Does it Mean for Mortgage Investors?

 For folks looking to seller finance property and carry back paper, this rate increase can mean big things.
 Typically, those carrying paper on a property charge a few points above the national rate in terms of interest, so those wishing to seller finance may be able to work this to their advantage.

-For those who already carry paper, Interest rates are about to go up, meaning it may be a good time to sell to a mortgage note buyer and reinvest at a better rate of return before the economy takes a downturn.
+For those who already carry paper, interest rates are about to go up, meaning it may be a good time to sell mortgage note and reinvest at a better rate of return before the economy takes a downturn.

 The main takeaway here is that the Fed is making a hard attempt at balancing the cautious with the aggressive.
 Hopefully this strategy will play out into a healthy recovery should the country fall into another recession, or even help us avoid one altogether.